paasim/diplo/README.md

 Germany Army Ber to Kie

-$ # Typo in the unit/space, the only fleet Austria has is at Tri
+$ # Typo in the unit/space, Austria has armies only in Bud and Vie
 $ cat order_error1.txt
 Aus F Vie-Gal
 $ diplo-exe orders check orders2.txt